BayAreaMetro/zoning/README.md

 PostGIS 2.1, Postgres 9.3, GDAL 1.11 or > (1.10 could work but you won't be able to read/write from source File GDBs)

-You can use the vagrant scripts here to set up an environment on the MTC Land Use Server: https://github.com/buckleytom/pg-app-dev-vm/tree/landuse-specific.
+You can use the vagrant scripts here to set up an environment on the MTC Land Use Server: https://github.com/buckleytom/pg-app-dev-vm/tree/master

-For computers with less RAM/CPU's, try: https://github.com/buckleytom/pg-app-dev-vm/tree/master

 #Usage